dribnet/purvs/README.md

-## Creative Coding 2: Custom Pixel
+## Creative Coding 2: Custom Pixel - Adoration

-For my second image which will be one of my final images, I have used the tiles that we looked at in class. the outside section consists of circles and the inside section is made up of squares.
-I haven't yet thought of an overall theme but I should be there soon.
+After a lot of thought I have decided that the theme of my project will be Adoration.
+The focus of my three images are my dog, Abu.
+The purpose of images in terms of being displayed would be to remind people of the things that matter most to them, whether that be a loved one or family pet.

+For the background (Black mask) I decided to go for a red background that symbolises love with a triangular pattern over the top with diagonal lines striking through them.

+The middle image that I currently have will not be used as I have a better image.